project-sunbird/project-sunbird.github.io/pages/howto/metadata_driven_forms.md

 Metadata is absolutely essential in the digital environment.
 It is the fulcrum for content discoverability.

-Whenever you create and submit content on DIKSHA, you have to enter a form with details about the submitted content, like its title, description, etc. The details entered are the metadata of the submitted content.
+Whenever you create and submit content on Sunbird, you have to enter a form with details about the submitted content, like its title, description, etc. The details entered is the metadata of the submitted content.

 In order to take customization and flexibility to a different level, the framework offers metadata driven forms.
 The form fields such as labels, text, number, value, etc. are defined as metadata in a database rather than being hard-coded.
 As a result, DIKSHA administrators can:

-* customize form templates
+* Customize form templates

-* rearrange fields in the form
+* Rearrange fields in the form

-* modify values and attributes of each form field
+* Modify values and attributes of each form field

-Currently, DIKSHA administrators configure forms.
+Currently,the administrators configure forms.
 However, it is possible to provide these privileges to any trusted user of the organization.
 The form metadata configuration and rendering is done for a specific channel using form API resources.

-This document tells you how to configure the form metadata.
+This page describes how to configure the metadata forms.Ensure that the following prerequisites are met:

 ### Prerequisites